manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 read_unhinted
 ~~~~~~~~~~~~~

 Unhinted read size.
-Optional, default is 32K.
-Deprecated.
-Unused.
+Optional, default is 32K, minimal 1K

-In past, when querying, some reads knew in advance exactly how much data is there
+When querying, some reads know in advance exactly how much data is there
 to be read, but some currently do not.
 Most prominently, hit list size
 in not currently known in advance.
 This setting let you control how
 much data to read in such cases.
 It impacted hit list IO time,
 reducing it for lists larger than unhinted read size, but raising it for
 smaller lists.
-It **not** affected RAM use because read buffer
+It **not** affects RAM usage because read buffer
 will be already allocated.
 So it should be not greater than
 read_buffer.
+For memory-mapped reading (when read_buffer=0) this param is not
+used and doesn't affect anything at all.

 Example: